The Need for Content Management Optimization

 We've already touched upon some of the benefits of using a CMS, but let's look at some specific ways it can impact your set-up process, team's productivity, and visibility online:

 - No coding knowledge required.
 By enabling non-developers and other users to build websites, without coding, CMS systems have helped revolutionize web design.
 Gone are the days of relying on web developers and designers to establish an online presence for your business.

-- Everyone you share content with will have access to the latest information—wherever they are, whenever they need it.
+- Up-to-Date Information.
+Everyone you share content with will have access to the latest information—wherever they are, whenever they need it.
 Sharing and recording content collaboration will enable the user to monitor how and when each shared item was accessed.
 The information needed goes well beyond what one would typically think of as strictly marketing information.
 For instance, shipping status and special handling instructions are critical to both your customer's and your warehouse team as well as your sales team.

-- Larger companies typically have more strict requirements for content management applications and may even require features only found in enterprise content management systems.
+- Enterprise Class Features.
+Larger companies typically have more strict requirements for content management applications and may even require features only found in enterprise content management systems.
 Small business however, should focus on picking an CMS with a easy user interface and maintenance as the teams who manage the software application are typically smaller.
 How will you measure success?
 Depending on the goal of your CMS, like a blog or a commerce site, you should strongly consider using a web analytics platform like Google Analytics or Mixpanel to measure conversions.